creditstxt/credit-requirement/text.md

 ## How to Credit

-In general, you must give credit in such a way that the audience for your good or service, and the public at large, can freely and readily find a written notice identifying:
+In general, you must give credit in such a way that the audience for your good or service can freely and readily find a written notice identifying:

 1.  each contributor, by name, as a contributor to this software

 2.  this software project, by name, as a contribution to your good or service

+The audience for your good or service must be free to share, publish, and use that notice for any purpose.

 ## Conventions